-Housed in 18th-century townhouses and old perfume factories, Milan’s boutique hotels embody the spirit of the city.
+Housed in 18th-century townhouses or former perfume factories, Milan’s boutique hotels embody the spirit of the city.
 Whether you want to stay close to the main attractions or prefer somewhere a bit quieter, the fashion capital doesn’t disappoint.

-The Yard Milano is a snazzy 30-room hotel situated in a trendy location: the lively neighbourhood of Porta Genova, known for its art and festivals and many cocktail bars and cafés.
+The Yard Milano is a snazzy 30-room hotel in the lively neighbourhood of Porta Genova, known for its art and festivals as well as cocktail bars and cafes.
 Inside, the family-friendly hotel is a contemporary but homely place where children stay for free and one pet per room is allowed.
-The on-site restaurant, Gipsy, is described as a “whirlwind of experiences and sensations” where guests can enjoy “eclectic, experimental” food.
+The on-site restaurant, Gipsy, serves eclectic, experimental food.
 The pizzeria, Dirty Gym, resembles a boxing gym’s locker room and is as laid-back as they come, while cocktails are available from the Wootsu Society bar.
 The Yard, which opened in 2013, offers free breakfast and also provides an airport shuttle service.

 Room Mate Giulia is a trendy boutique hotel in a historic building dating back to the late 19th century.
 It’s in the heart of Milan, next to Piazza del Duomo and just a 10-minute walk from the Fashion District.
 The four-star hotel has many room types, including family rooms, and combines the best in traditional design and vintage touches with bold, colourful finishes – keeping with Spanish architect and designer Patricia Urquiola’s unique style.
 Guests who fancy a lie-in can enjoy breakfast until noon and take advantage of the 24-hour gym and spa.

-Hotel Magna Pars Suites looks like something straight out of the pages of an interior design magazine.
-The beautifully renovated building is filled with floral arrangements and trees, plus a secret garden for guests to enjoy.
+Hotel Magna Pars Suites, in the Navigli district, looks like something straight out of the pages of an interior-design magazine.
+The beautifully renovated building is filled with floral arrangements and trees, plus it has a secret garden.
 The lavish boutique hotel sits in an old perfume factory, has an event space on the ground floor and guest suites all finished with a classic, simple and refined flair.
-This child-friendly (complete with childcare) and pet-friendly hotel is situated in Navigli, close to the Leonardo da Vinci Museum of Science and Technology, Santa Maria Delle Grazie and Piazza del Duomo.
-When in need of food, head to the DA NOI IN restaurant and drink at the LIQUIDAMBAR.
+It’s child-friendly (complete with childcare) and pet-friendly, too; plus the location isn’t far from the Leonardo da Vinci Museum of Science and Technology, Santa Maria delle Grazie – home of The Last Supper – and Piazza del Duomo.
+When in need of food, head to the Da Noi In restaurant and drink at the Liquidambar.

 With the Milano Centrale station at its doorstep, 43 Station is stylish with a contemporary feel.
 Opened in 2017, it has 66 rooms all beautifully decorated with posters of Milan.
-The hotel is great for families, too, as it offers childcare for an extra fee, giving parents some alone time.
+The hotel is great for families, too, as it offers childcare for an extra fee.
 A continental breakfast is available, complete with organic and gluten-free options.
-Nearby, you have Teatro alla Scala, Sempione Park and Corso Como, an area famous for its fun nightlife.
+Nearby is Teatro alla Scala, Sempione Park and Corso Como, an area famous for its fun nightlife.

 Antica Locanda dei Mercanti lies inside an exquisitely restored 18th-century Milanese townhouse in the city centre, just a 10-minute walk from the Fashion District.
 This discreet boutique hotel oozes charm, and its 15 rooms and suites – four with beautiful terraces – are best suited for couples or families.
 The hotel is pet-friendly and provides in-room childcare (children under the age of six can stay for free) and an airport shuttle service.
-Guests staying here will have Teatro alla Scala, Duomo di Milano and Castello Sforzesco – a 14th-century castle – at their doorstep.
+Guests have the Teatro alla Scala, Duomo di Milano and Castello Sforzesco on the doorstep.

 The beautiful Borgo Nuovo lies in Chiaravalle, a district of Milan just south of the city centre.
 The arty hotel occupies a prominent spot, offering guests panoramic views of the surrounding area.
 Designers Viviana Fedeli and Luca Puglia have brought the interior alive with exclusive artworks by Samantha Lina.
 The 11 rooms feature vintage 1940s-inspired pieces, metallic finishings and warm colour palettes, while some have access to rustic outdoor terraces.
 Guests can hire a private driver and use the on-site gym or enjoy massages and pilates.
 The restaurant lounge provides a relaxing but refined space for dining and drinks.
 Central Milan is reachable within 15 minutes by car.